First Internet Bank Review: Full Service Online Banking From an Early Adopter

 - What are the fees to use an ATM?

-- First Internet Bank does not charge ATM fees, but the owner of the machine might.
+- First Internet Bank does not charge ATM fees, but the operator of the machine may.
 Depending on the account type, you may be eligible for $10 in ATM fee reimbursements per month.

 - Does First Internet Bank offer free money for signing up for an account?